 - A further 35 hours Ski School experience (70 should be logged in total after your BASI Level 1 exam)

-- 10 Day Level 2 Exam: This on-snow examination will asses both your technical and teaching ability
+- 10 Day Level 2 Exam: This on-snow examination will assess both your technical and teaching ability

 The Exam Format

 The exam itself is 10 days in total: 5 days on snow, 2 days off and another 5 days on.
-The are assessed continually throughout the course, meaning you are not expected to be perfect throughout the entire exam.
+Throughout the course, you will be continually assessed, meaning you are not expected to be perfect on the first day.
+The trainers will be looking to see if you can adapt, and change after being given feedback.

-In the first week, you will be learning a lot of new terminology, and will be working on getting your skiing to the required level.
+In the first week, you will be learning a lot of new terminologies and will be working on getting your skiing up to the required level.
 At the end of the first 5 days, the trainer will provide you with an action plan for the next week.
-This will specify the aspects of the exam you need to work on, and provide you with a focus going into the second week.
+This will specify the aspects of the exam you need to work on and provide you with a focus going into the second week.

 From 9am – 2pm, you’ll be on the snow learning and demonstrating, with a short break for lunch.
-2pm – 5pm is classroom based, meaning you’ll look at the provided course materials, the BASI manual and videos of your skiing.
+2pm – 5pm is classroom-based, meaning you’ll look at the provided course materials, the BASI manual and videos of your skiing.
 This allows you to focus on teaching styles, ski terminology and breaking down the technical aspects of skiing.
+You will use videos of your skiing to develop your analysis and teaching skills

 The Exam Criteria

-The exam is divided into two main aspects; teaching and technical abilities.
-Both are assessed throughout the week;
+The exam is divided into two main aspects; which include teaching and technical abilities.
+Both will be assessed throughout the week;

 - Long turns – cleanly carved turns demonstrated on a blue run, showing a variety of turn shapes